College of Law > Academics > Joint Degree Programs > JD/MS in Computer Science > Degree Requirements

 The following rules apply to this joint degree:

 The joint degree candidate must complete all CDM requirements at the end of the fall quarter and all law requirements at the end of the fall semester to be eligible for a December degree award.
-Students who plan to graduate in May must complete their CDM coursework by the end of the spring quarter and their law requirements by the end of the spring semester to be eligible for a spring degree award.
+Students who plan to graduate in spring must complete their CDM coursework by the end of the spring quarter and their law requirements by the end of the spring semester to be eligible for a spring degree award.
+Students who complete CDM requirements in the spring that they expect to graduate may not have their degrees granted in time to be certified for the July bar exam.
 Students cannot be certified for admission to the Bar and sit for the bar exam until all degree requirements are completed for both degrees.

 Full-time students must complete the regular first year JD program with a minimum GPA of 3.0 before being admitted to the Joint Degree.
 Part-time students must complete at least three law semesters with a minimum GPA of 3.0 before being admitted to the Joint Degree.
 The second and third years provide some flexibility to tailor a student’s program.
 For example, students might take three law courses in the Fall Semester and two law courses in the Spring Semester, while taking one CDM course in the Fall Quarter, two CDM courses in the Winter Quarter, and two CDM courses in the Spring Quarter.
 The fourth year might consist of three law courses in the Fall Semester, one CDM course in the Fall Quarter, three CDM courses in the Winter Quarter, and three CDM courses in the Spring Quarter.